priya121/jConMan/README.md

 ###To Run Tests:

+To run the tests use the command:

 ```
-Use the command mvn test to run the tests.
+mvn test
 ```